 These registers provide access to three 256 word deep FIFOs which contain the most recent 256 orbit periods of the respective orbit output channel in bits 0..13.
 Reading the last period stored in the FIFO, or from an empty FIFO results in reading a 1 in bit 14 (FIFO empty).
 For the moment it is not possible to read these FIFOs with a constant address block transfer.
-When the FIFO has been filled, the first read value is not significant, because the counter does not begin with an orbit pulse, but with an 'enable' or a 'reset' command.
+The first value stored in the Fifo immediately after a reset or an enable is not significant, because the counter does not begin with an orbit pulse, but with an 'enable' or a 'reset' command.